 More and more employers are offering HSA-eligible health plans to their employees.
 These plans are also known as high-deductible health plans (HDHPs) and are paired with HSAs.
 If your company offers this option and you are not taking advantage of it, you may be missing an opportunity, as HSAs can play a valuable role in your financial wellness.

 Tip: If you are already enrolled in an HSA-qualified health plan, but do not have an HSA to which your employer is making contributions, consider opening a Fidelity HSA®.
-(Since HSAs are portable, you can transfer account balances in HSAs from any of your previous employers to a Fidelity HSA.)

 In the past, you may have heard that HSAs were a convenient way to pay for out-of-pocket costs, such as doctor visits or prescriptions at your local pharmacy.
 But did you know that HSAs can be used in a variety of ways to help manage other current qualified medical expenses—as well as for future qualified medical expenses—even after you retire?